h-anjru/uas-oblique-photo/README.md

 ### Supplemental information

-You can read more about the simulations, the results, and thir application to real-world photo collects [here](/supplemental).
+You can read more about the simulations, the results, and their application to real-world photo collects [here](/supplemental) or [keep reading below](#experiment-control).

 ## missionSim.m
 `missionSim()` creates a small simulated photo collection mission for testing bundle adjustment results with BUN2013.exe (not included in this repository).